 Name Education/Credentials Title

 Naas, Michael Program Director

 Desimio, Stepanie Instructor

 Henson, Ashly Instructor

-Ward, Joshua Joshua Ward serves as the Director Clinical Education for the Respirate Therapy program.
-With over 15 years of experience as a Respiratory Therapist, he embarked on his car journey at Iowa Methodist Medical Center in Des Moines, Iowa.
-Joshu. eer L
+Ward, Joshua Joshua Ward serves as the Director of Clinical Education for the Respiratory Therapy program.
+With over 15 years of experience as a Respiratory Therapist, he embarked on his career journey at Iowa Methodist Medical Center in Des Moines, Iowa.
+Joshua holds a Baccalaureate degree in The Science of Respiratory Care from The University of Kansas and a Graduate Degree in Management from MidAmerica Nazarene University.
+Driven by a passion for education and a commitment to support the future of respiratory care, Joshua consistently challenges himself to excel.
+Beyond his professional endeavors, he cherishes moments Director of Clinical Education

-piratory Care from The mass and a Graduate gement from zarene University.
-Sion for education and so support the future are, Joshua allenges himself to is professional cherishes moments and finds fulfillment in eague during his --
+with his family and finds fulfillment in coaching little league during his spare time.